TEL.090-4709-4766

 No matter how you may excel in the art of te,

-And in your scholastic endeavors,
+your scholastic endeavors,

 Nothing is more important than your behavior